 - The miner is incentivized with coins as a reward for solving a block.

-Belizaire and Brooks analyzed the economic impact of Bitcoin mining on the energy and power industry.
+Belizaire and Brooks analysed the economic impact of Bitcoin mining on the energy and power industries.
 They argued that miners could set their prices, thus improving the consumer experience.

 The seminar was an opportunity to explore Bitcoin mining as an alternative to traditional energy sources.

-In a discussion moderated by Dr Belizaire, Brooks laid out the case for using Bitcoin miners as a flexible source of electricity generation and utility providers and generators as their customers.
+Dr. Belizaire moderated a discussion in which Brooks made the case for using Bitcoin miners as a flexible source of electricity generation and utility companies and generators as their customers.

 Brook’s Take